jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 - *musicMeta*:  information of the music used in the video.
 This also includes multiple items.
 - *webVideoUrl*: the URL of this post.
 - *videoMeta*: information of the video.
 This also includes multiple items.
-- *diggCount*: how many likes this video gets.
+- *diggCount*: how many likes this video has received.
 - *shareCount*: how many times this video has been shared.
 - *playCount*: how many times this video has been viewed.
 - *commentCount*: how many comments users have made as a reaction to this video.